Inspectors warn unsafe pork could make its way to consumers under Trump rule change

 Finally, the federal limit on line speed — or the rate at which hog carcasses can be moved for processing and inspection — will be removed.

 A pilot program for this process, known as HACCP-Based Inspection Models Project, or HIMP, is already in place at five pork processing plants across the country.
-All five of the FSIS inspectors interviewed by NBC News have worked at HIMP plants, and four other inspectors who've worked at those plants have expressed similar concerns in sworn affidavits sent to federal regulators.
+All five of the Food Safety inspectors interviewed by NBC News have worked at these plants, and four other inspectors who've worked at those plants have expressed similar concerns in sworn affidavits sent to federal regulators.

 "If this continues across the nation, when you open your package of meat, what you're gonna get for a pathogen is gonna be a mystery," Mauer said.